swaathi317/swaathi317/README.md

 ### Hi there 👋

-I'm Swaathi (she/her), a graduate student specializing in Big Data and Data Science.
+I'm Swaathi (she/her), a graduate student specializing in Data Science and Data Engineering.

 🔭 Previously I was a Full Stack Developer and I love building applications from scratch.